Skip to main content

 • Diarrhoea

-Additionally, while cetirizine is classified as a non-drowsy antihistamine for most people1, others still find that it makes them feel sleepy and tired1.
+Additionally, while cetirizine dihydrochloride is classified as a non-drowsy antihistamine for most people, you may find that cetirizine can make you drowsy or sleepy.

-If these side effects are causing you bother or don’t resolve themselves, consult your GP or a pharmacist1.
+If these side effects are causing you bother or don’t resolve themselves, consult your GP or a pharmacist.

 Cetirizine FAQs